abitofhelp/servicelib/docs/Integration_Tests.md

 1. Set up an OIDC provider (e.g., Keycloak, Auth0)
 2. Update the test configuration with your provider details
 3. Remove the `t.Skip()` line from the tests

+### DB Integration Tests

+The database integration tests are skipped by default because they require real database connections:
+- PostgreSQL health check and transaction tests
+- MongoDB health check tests
+- SQLite health check and transaction tests

+To run these tests:

+1. Set up the required database (PostgreSQL, MongoDB, or SQLite)
+2. Update the connection strings in the tests
+3. Remove the `t.Skip()` line from the tests you want to run

 ### Telemetry Integration Tests